hernaneche/thelist/about.md

 ###What's in a number
-> «..that which we call a rose.
-By any other name would smell as sweet» -W. Shakespeare

 The essence of every natural number is to be different to any other, to be uniquely identified, that's the key, so each one encodes any single possible different data; everything conceivable is *already* encoded in some sub set of numbers inside the list of all possible numbers.

 There is a *number* &#8596; there is *something*

+> «What's in a name? that which we call a rose.
+By any other name would smell as sweet» -W. Shakespeare

 ###How can the list contain a picture before it's taken? who made it?